Manan-Rastogi/WebDev_Refresher_2024/ReactReadme.md

     ```
     some initial alerts might run 2 times in dev mode.
 We can comment the React StrictMode to avoid this.

-- useRef() -> persists the value of a variable during rerendering of the component. useEffect is not triggered when useRef is in play on a variable.
+- useRef() -> useRef is a React Hook that lets you reference a value that’s not needed for rendering.
+It persists the value of a variable during rerendering of the component. useEffect is not triggered when useRef is in play on a variable.

 ```javascript
 let a = 1;